-How to Send an Anonymous Text to Anyone | Reader’s Digest
+Anonymous Texting: How to Hide Your Phone Number When Sending Texts

 Claire Nowak/Rd.com, Apple iPhone

-Another way to text anonymously is with free texting websites and apps.
+Another way to engage in anonymous texting is with free texting websites.
 Pinger and TextNow require you to sign up with a username and password, but you can check your messages at any time, even if you shut down your computer.
-If your situation calls for a “one-and-done” type of text, use a site that lets you send messages without making an account.
+So if your situation calls for a “one-and-done” type of text, use a site that lets you send messages without making an account.
 Popular ones include TextEm, TextSendr, and OpenTextingOnline.
+Then, find out about 8 times texting is actually better than calling.

+Both Google Play and the iOS App Store also have plenty of apps from which you can do some anonymous texting.
+They include Text Me, Text Free, TextNow, and textPlus.
+Typically, you can send and receive texts from a number the app assigns you.
+But if you’re someone who really enjoys anonymous texting, you might want to check out Burner.
+The app allows you as many disposable numbers as you want.

-Voila, your text is sent!
-But whatever you do, do NOT do any of these nine things over text message.
+Prefer to send anonymous texts from your own number?
+SpoofCard lets you change your caller ID so you can send anonymous texts from any number you want.
+Voilà, your text is sent!
+But whatever you do, do NOT do any of these 11 things over text message.